+Humanities English 9 (H)

+Prerequisite: LAH Application Acceptance

-Humanities English 9 (H)Full YearPrerequisite: LAH Application Acceptance5 CreditsCorequisite: Enrollment in Leadership in the Humanities IGrade 9 discussion and a deeper understanding of other cultures.
+Corequisite: Enrollment in Leadership in the Humanities I

+In this first year, Leadership Academy World Literature course students will explore and enhance their global cultural awareness by examining global literary perspectives and traditions.
+This course, in conjunction with their World History and Leadership Core courses, will provide an opportunity for discussion and a deeper understanding of other cultures.
 In an increasingly global society, this opportunity to explore other cultures is extremely valuable to a developing leader.
 Throughout this course of study, students will have the opportunity to develop an understanding of the richness of global diversity through a study of some of the world's finest literature.